d0t1q/site_generator/README.md

 ***Updates***

 20211003:
 * Added in compression and thumbnail pictures rather than linking directly to possibile 4K/8K images, this resulted in a 75% reduction in content size
 * Added in an ignore list so that certain folder names don't get included in the creator generation section

 20211018:
 * Added output to state what script is currently doing
+* Added pil method to convert image to 'RGB' - will hopefuly remove any unneeded alpha data.
 * removed glob library as its not in use